stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 <span style="color: var(--night)"><i class="fa-solid fa-moon"></i>`Homework`</span>

-- <i class="fa-solid fa-file-pdf"></i> [Claire Curtis, *Post-Apocalyptic Fiction and the Social Contract*, “Introduction.”](https://drive.google.com/drive/folders/1az1EOfzRZxYAcUUWAtmT99nzS5Ln47_A?usp=share_link) | Print out, read, annotate, and take critical notes on the reading, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.
+- <i class="fa-solid fa-file-pdf"></i> [Claire Curtis, *Post-Apocalyptic Fiction and the Social Contract*, “Introduction.”](/courses/writing-3/wr3-syllabus/#required-texts)
+    - <i class="fa-solid fa-list-check"></i> [Print out, read, annotate, and take critical notes](/courses/writing-3/wr3-syllabus/#typical-weekly-workflow) on the reading in your [field notebook](/resources/project-grain-elevator/field-notes/).
+    - <i class="fa-solid fa-gear"></i> [Thought Machine #3 Quick Response](/resources/project-grain-elevator/thought-machines/): Use the thought machine to write up a short response to this text.
-- <i class="fas fa-wrench"></i> [`What is Peer Review?`](/courses/workshops/peer-reviews) | Complete the reading to understand the purpose of peer review and how to recognize peer-reviewed articles and books; we will do the workshop portion in class.
+- <i class="fa-solid fa-code-pull-request"></i> [`Finding Books and other Physical Holdings in the Library`](/courses/workshops/locate-books) | Study the portion about finding books and other items in the library stacks; we will complete the workshop portion in class.

 <span style="color: var(--readings)"><i class="fa-solid fa-sun"></i>`In-class work`</span>

 - <i class="fa fa-question-circle"></i> Question of the Day™
+- <i class="fa fa-bullhorn"></i> Discuss reading.
-- <i class="fas fa-wrench"></i> [`Workshop 9: What is Peer Review?`](/courses/workshops/peer-reviews) | This workshop helps you understand the purpose of peer review and how to recognize peer-reviewed articles and books.
+- <i class="fas fa-wrench"></i>   [`Workshop 3: Finding Books and other Physical Holdings in the Library`](/courses/workshops/locate-books) | This workshop will help you learn how to locate physical items in the library's stacks.
-- <i class="fa fa-bullhorn"></i> Discuss reading and workshop.

 ---